geographika/mappyfile/docs/validation.rst

 ``CONFIG`` keywords (see http://mapserver.org/mapfile/map.html) have many MapServer and GDAL options, so won't validate these.

 Alert deprecated keywords?
 This appears to be a suggested feature of JSON Schema, see https://github.com/json-schema-org/json-schema-spec/pull/173.

+..
+	Examples of snippets and validating against sub-schemas

+	additionalProperties true to allow for metadata such as __position__